timberlandstack/web-controllers/README.md

 ```
 Brief explanation:
 1. We are creating an instance of the `App` class.
 2. We are registering a controller, in which we are receiving a `Context` as the only argument, and using one of its helpers to select and manipulate an existing HTML Element (with the `$` proxy).
-This controller will be usable in the DOM by adding `-controller` to the registered tag name.
+This controller will be usable in the DOM with the `x-controller` custom element and adding its respective name.
 3. We are returning an object from the controller.
 This object will be the scope in which the custom element will look for the specified methods.
 Mind that there is no evaluation whatsoever here, its just mere string lookup in the returned object.
 This is completely optional, as we could simply select and hydrate the button by hand, as illustrated in the commented code.
-4. Whe are nesting an `x-on` custom element inside the button.
+4. We are nesting an `x-on` custom element inside the button.
 This will:
     1. Find it closest `x-controller` element.
     2. Check if it has been initialized.
+If so, it will attach the corresponding event listeners to its target element (the button).
     3. If it hasn't been initialized (for instance, because you want it to be initialized lazily), it will enqueue its `init` method inside the controller, ensuring it only performs its logic once the context is available.
-    4. Once it has accomplished its mission, it will be automatically removed from the DOM, leaving you with a clean, custom-elements and attributes-free DOM (other than the necessary, of course).
+    4. Once it has accomplished its mission, it will be automatically removed from the DOM.

 Let's dive deeper!
 (Or, in case you are wondering "*what the hell...*", jump straight ahead to know more about [Utility Web Components](#utility-web-components))